This post contains affiliate links. For more information, see my disclosures here.

 SeaGate External Hard Drive.
-Abby uses a MacBook pro with quite a bit of storage.
-My MacBook Air has a tiny solid-state hard drive, so I have to supplement that with a little portable external HardDrive.
-I’ve used Western Digital and Toshiba in the past, but I’m loving this SeaGate 1TB External Hard Drive.
+I use a MacBook pro with quite a bit of storage.
+Donnie’s MacBook Air has a tiny solid-state hard drive, so he has to supplement that with a little portable external HardDrive.
+We’ve used Western Digital and Toshiba in the past, but we’re loving this SeaGate 1TB External Hard Drive.

 BoardBooster.
 BoardBooster is a helpful pin scheduling service that I use to keep my content in front of readers.
 I use BoardBooster to circulate pins for my new posts because I can set up an exact schedule for the pin to follow over the first several weeks after my post is live.
 For more information, see the video guides in Building a Framework.